-A new bill was just introduced to the California Legislature aimed at requiring each city or county building department to create an inventory of seismically-vulnerable buildings passed the Assembly, and now heads for the Senate.
-Introduced by Assemblyman Adrin Nazarian of California’s 46th District, was inspired by the Seismic Resilience Initiative, a working group led by the United States Resiliency Council to promote policies and education related to the threats of earthquakes and to protect people and the communities they live in.
+Last week, a bill introduced to the California Legislature aimed at requiring each city or county building department to create an inventory of seismically-vulnerable buildings passed the Assembly, and now heads for the Senate.
+Introduced by Assemblyman Adrin Nazarian of California’s 46th District, the bill was inspired by the Seismic Resilience Initiative, a working group led by the United States Resiliency Council, to promote policies and education related to earthquakes, and to protect people and the communities they live in.

 Contending with California’s earthquake risk

 In 1989 and 1994 the Loma Prieta and Northridge earthquakes each caused billions of dollars worth of damage.
-Assemblyman Nazarian told us that “Ever since the Northridge earthquake, I have been determined to make our communities safer.
-This new bill would allow local municipalities to proactively map all seismically vulnerable buildings, increasing awareness of buildings that should be seismically retrofitted.”
+Assemblyman Nazarian told us today that “Implementing this legislation will save lives, safeguard our communities, and give our first responders and emergency planners a leg up.
+During an earthquake is not the time to wonder if your building is safe.”
 Further highlighting California’s quake risk is that in 2008, the USGS published The ShakeOut Scenario, which forecasted what would happen in the event of a M=7.8 Southern San Andreas Fault earthquake.
 The estimated financial impact of this earthquake is $200 billion, with approximately 1,800 fatalities.
 Additionally, according to the USGS, there is a 99% chance of a M=6.7+ earthquake occurring in California in the next 30 years.
 Therefore, those behind the Seismic Resilience Initiative believe that the “best way to guard against that threat is to prepare for it – making our cities safer by identifying and retrofitting our vulnerable structures.”